 - A terrorist attack in Sweden is possible.
 Terrorists are likely to continue planning attacks in Sweden.
-The Swedish government's threat level is at level 3 of 5.

 - Exercise particular caution in public places such as shopping areas and markets, places of worship, sporting venues, public transport including trains, airports, and other areas that attract large groups of people, including places popular with foreigners.
 See

 - Local authorities and tourist operators have advised of an increase in bag snatching and petty theft in hotels throughout Stockholm.
 Never leave your bags or electronics unattended, including in hotel restaurants.

 Entry and exit

 Every country or territory decides who can enter or exit through its borders.
 The Australian Government cannot intervene on your behalf if you do not meet your destination's entry or exit requirements.

 Schengen area, along with a number of other European countries.
 This allows you to enter Sweden without a visa in some circumstances.